Project Overview

 Working directly with executives brought both excitement and pressure.
 Every presentation had to feel polished and persuasive, often with little time for review.
 Staying calm, organized, and flexible was key.

 Another challenge was context switching.
-I was often pulled into different projects — from data visualizations to internal design assets — which meant shifting gears quickly while keeping a consistent visual language.
+I was often pulled into different projects, which meant shifting gears quickly while keeping a consistent visual language.

 A third challenge was the timing of LinkedIn’s new brand system.
 It had just launched when I joined, so many brand rules were still being defined.
 Questions like “What does a section divider look like?” or “How should we apply motion?” were still being figured out.